facorread/wasm-agent-based-models/README.md

 Let us stick to Javascript for now.

 ## Why is the animation so large?
-Can we get rid of the scroll bars?
+Can we adapt it to screen size instead?

 The animation frames have the same size in both projects, 1920x1080.
 Websites have a logical representation that is usually smaller.
 I was aiming to make this a responsive project, able to adapt to any screen size.
-However, browsers do not work well when we adapt the canvas element.
+However, browsers do not work well when we resize the canvas element.
 I annotated file `app.scss` with specific examples.
 My recommendation is to manually adjust the browser zoom to fit your needs.

+## How do we set the minimum, maximum, step size of the model parameters?

+For the sliders that are accompanied by input boxes, such as the Simulation speed slider, please set the values in the `JsSliderValue` constructor in `app.js`.
+This is the preferred method because it matches the values between the two controls.
+Consider the values in `index.html` as placeholders for copying and pasting around.
+For the other controls, feel free to set the values in `index.html` or use Javascript.

 ## Why is the model so slow?